Need a Flexible Budget You Can Actually Follow? Try the 70/20/10 Budget

 The 70/20/10 budget is a good way to manage your money if you want to put funds aside to better your financial future but you don’t want to be super restrictive about your spending.

-By dividing your money using the specific percentages, you’re free to spend 70% of your paycheck without stressing whether you’re contributing enough to your emergency fund or making a dent in your debt.
+By dividing your money using the specific percentages, you’re free to spend 70% of your paycheck without stressing whether you’re contributing enough to your emergency fund or making a dent in your high-interest debt.

 This money management style is also great for those who are philanthropic and want to share a portion of their earnings with others.